mal-lang/mal-simulator/README.md

 ```

-This will create an attack using the configuration in the scenarios file, applying the rewards, adding the attacker and running the simulation with the attacker agents specified.
+This will create an attack using the configuration in the scenarios file, applying the rewards, adding the attacker and running the simulation with the attacker.
+Currently having more than one attacker in the scenario file will have no effect to how the simulation is run, it will only run the first one as an agent.